The Ultimate Guide to the Bond Between Human and Dog

 Oxytocin: The Love Hormone

-Studies have shown that when a dog gazes into their owner’s eyes, both the human and the dog experience a release of oxytocin.
-This chemical exchange not only strengthens the emotional connection but also promotes feelings of happiness and security.
-This is why many pet owners consider their dogs to be family.
+Studies reveal that when a dog looks into their owner’s eyes, oxytocin levels rise in both the dog and human.
+This not only strengthens the emotional bond but also gives feelings of happiness and safety.
+It’s a big reason why so many people don’t just see dogs as pets—they view them as family.

 Can Dogs Understand Human Emotions?